Regulatory Approval and Biotechnology Product Disclosures.

-Keywords: proprietary costs, voluntary disclosure, good news, bad news, biotech industry, FDA
+Keywords: voluntary disclosure, product disclosure, regulatory approval, biotech industry, FDA

 JEL Classification: M41, L65

 Suggested Citation: Suggested Citation